 Operation Description View Advanced Malware policies The Advanced Malware Policies page allows you to view the Malware policies that have been assigned to the various resources of your Network Security Platform.
 Policies are listed per the Sensor, interface, and subinterface.
 From the root admin domain, you can see policies assigned to all child domains.
 For non-root parent domains, you only see the assigned policies in your parent and child domains.
 For child domains, you only see the policies assigned to the resources in your domain.
-Select Policy → Admin Domain Name → Policy Types → Advanced Malware Policies to view the assigned Malware policies.
+Select Policy \rightarrow Advanced Malware Policies to view the assigned Malware policies.
 Edit an Advanced Malware policy Editing an Advanced Malware policy allows you to make the changes necessary to match the policy with the traffic you are monitoring.
 Editing a policy permanently changes that policy.
 If you intend to make slight changes to a policy but want to save it under a different name, try cloning an Advanced Malware policy.

-Operation Description 1.
-Select Policy → <admin domain="" name=""></admin> → Policy Types → Advanced Malware Policies .
-The Advanced Malware policies are listed.
-2. Select the policy to edit.
-3. Click Edit .
-4. Edit the policy parameters.
-5. Click Save .
-Clone an Cloping duplicates an existing policy and is similar to a "says as" function.
-You can edit a Network Advanced Cloning duplicates an existing policy, and is similar to a "save as" function.
+Select Policy → <admin domain="" name=""> → Policy Types → Advanced Malware Policies.
+The Advanced Malware policies are listed.</admin> Select the policy to edit.
+Click Edit.
+Edit the policy parameters.
+Click Save.
+Clone an Advanced Malware policy Cloning duplicates an existing policy, and is similar to a "save as" function.
 You can edit a Network Security Platform-provided policy.
-However, if you want to edit a copy of a policy, you can clone any Malware policy existing policy to further refine the policy for application in a new environment.
+However, if you want to edit a copy of a policy, you can clone any existing policy to further refine the policy for application in a new environment.
 You can clone a provided policy, save it under a new name, and customize it for your unique environment.
-1. Select Policy → <admin domain="" name=""></admin> → Policy Types → Advanced Malware Policies .
-The policies are listed.
-2. Select the policy you want to clone.
-3. Click Clone .
-4. Type a new name for the policy, if required and edit the policy parameters.
-Delete an To delete an Advanced Malware policy you have created.
-Advanced Malware policy 1.
-Select Policy → <admin domain="" name=""></admin> → Policy Types → Advanced Malware Policies .
-The Advanced Malware policies are listed.
-2. Select the policy to be deleted.
-3. Click Delete .
-4. Click Yes to confirm the deletion.
-You cannot delete a currently applied policy.
-Export an You can export and save one or more Advanced Malware policy into a file.
-Advanced Malware policy 1.
-Select Policy → <admin domain="" name=""></admin> → Intrusion Prevention → Advanced → Policy Export → Advanced Malware Policies.
-The existing Advanced Malware policies are listed.
-Select one or more policies to be exported.
-3. Click Export .
-You are prompted to specify the location to save the file.
-The policy is saved in an XML format in the specified location.
+1. Select Policy → <admin domain="" name=""> → Policy Types → Advanced Malware Policies.
+The policies are listed.</admin> 2.
+Select the policy you want to clone.
+3. Click Clone Click Clone.
+Type a new name for the policy, if required and edit the policy parameters.